c20d-us/Gnimu/README.md

 GNSS reception is sensitive to nearby RF noise.
 On compact builds, the ESP32's BLE radio can desensitize the GNSS receiver.
 Dialing `BLE_TX_POWER` down to a low level (the default is `ESP_PWR_LVL_N12`, the minimum) keeps the radio quiet — the receiver is usually close by, so high power isn't needed — and can dramatically improve fix quality, including indoors.

 The **RF shield** shown in the [build gallery](#build-gallery) is the hardware counterpart to this: a grounded metal enclosure over the GNSS module that physically blocks radio noise from reaching the GNSS receiver.
 The two measures stack — lowering the BLE power quiets the source, while the shield blocks whatever remains.
 Either helps on its own; together they give the most reliable lock.

+With the BLE power level set to -12db, I have seen simultaneuous lock on as many as 20 satellites with horizontal accuracy (HAcc) as low as 220mm and [pDOP](https://en.wikipedia.org/wiki/Dilution_of_precision) values under 2 (really good for a cheap consumer-grade GNSS module).

 ---